felix-bohlin/css-talk-2024/slides.md

 # Frontend {.view-transition-title}

 <!--
-Obviously we're going to talk about frontend, but let's start with going back in time a bit.
+This talk is about CSS and some of the cool things we can do with it today, but let's start by going back in time a bit.
 -->

 ---